 Are there any days where tours are not offered?

 We offer tours of the Freedom Trail every day except Thanksgiving, Christmas and New Year's Day.
 Tours may also be cancelled do to severe weather.
 Please call if you're not sure.

-Audio tours are available for rent at the Boston Common Visitor Information Center,
+Audio tours are available for purchase at the Boston Common Visitor Information Center,

-MP3 version of the audio guide is also available for download online for $15 at
+mp3 version of the audio guide is also available for download online for $15 at our online store.

 There are several.
 They are listed on the on this site Steps off the Trail and in the Freedom Trail Official Guidebook.

 Can I hire a costumed guide for an event?

 The Freedom Trail Players® are available for special events and tours.
 Please call the